Workflow Icons

 Market IQ

-For Onboarding processes, gathering risk data about vendors is a key piece of Due Diligence.
-To represent Gatekeeper's Market-IQ risk data, workflow cards containing Vendor objects which have been linked to the data feeds will display the Grade Score of the linked feed/s:
+To represent Gatekeeper's Market-IQ risk data, workflow cards containing Vendor objects which have been linked to these Modules will display the Risk Grade:

 See Market IQ for more information on this module